 You can ask for a Member Handbook by calling Member Services at the numbers at the bottom of the page.
-You can also refer to the Member Handbook on our website at the web address at the bottom of the page or download it.
+You can also refer to the Member Handbook found on our website at the web address at the bottom of the page.

-The contract is in effect for the months you are enrolled in our plan between January 1, 2023 and December 31, 2023.
+The contract is in effect for the months you are enrolled in our plan between January 1, 2024 and December 31, 2024.